ekozyreff/ekozyreff.github.io/vita.md

 # Short Bio

-I was born in Brazil, in a medium sized city called [Sorocaba](https://maps.app.goo.gl/Dd62pGTmhWDNdz2i6).
+I was born in Brazil, in city called [Sorocaba](https://maps.app.goo.gl/Dd62pGTmhWDNdz2i6).
 Since a young age, I was drawn to math and sciences.
 When I was in high school, I spent a year as an exchange student in the US, where I lived with an American family and was a sophomore at [Miami Palmetto Senior High](https://www.palmettopanthers.org/).
 This experience was life changing because it gave me a greater perspective of the world.

 I went on to study Engineering, Mathematics, Operations Research and, more recently, Machine Learning.
 Since my first internship, I have worked in technical, academic and managerial roles.
 Today my main focus is devising and implementing mathematical programming models to optimize processes at a major player in the paper industry.